Boston University School of Medicine Physician Assistant Program

 Why should I consider Boston University’s PA program over other programs?

 Accreditation is required of all Physician Assistant programs.
 Our program has applied and been approved for provisional accreditation from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-The program will matriculate its first class in April, 2014.
-Provisional accreditation is an accreditation status for new PA programs that have not yet enrolled students, but at the time of the comprehensive accreditation review, have demonstrated preparedness to initiate a program in accordance with the accreditation Standards.
-The next accreditation site visit date for the program has not yet been announced by the ARC-PA.
-The program will maintain an updated status in our Accreditation Statement.
+The program matriculated its first class in April of 2014.
+Provisional accreditation is awarded when a program currently holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first cohort of students.
+Final provisional program monitoring visit is scheduled for Spring 2018.
+We will update our status in our Accreditation Statement as more information becomes available.